 We really enjoyed our day at Dreamland.
 It was nice to be able to go on rides as many times as we liked for the entrance price and even visiting on a day during school holidays the park wasn’t very busy and we didn’t have to queue for rides – only a short wait whilst the ride ended before getting on it ourselves.

-If you fancy a day out then Dreamland would be a great choice.
-It has got so much vintage charm and a wonderful timeless appeal.
-It isn’t Alton Towers or Thorpe Park – but it doesn’t claim to be.
-It’s a day of classic family fun that you can mix with time on the beach and in the arcades.
+If you fancy a day out then Dreamland amusements would be a great choice.
+It has got so much vintage charm and a wonderful timeless appeal and is the best fair in Margate.
+It isn’t like the big theme parks – Alton Towers or Thorpe Park – but it doesn’t claim to be.
+It’s a day of classic family fun, steeped in history that you can mix with time on the beach and in the arcades.
 If the weather’s nice and you have a free day definitely visit Dreamland this season.

 Disclosure: We were invited to Dreamland for the purpose of this review however all opinions are our own.